emrickgarrett/01_Git_and_Intro/README.md

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

 //For this problem I still think the best solution would be recursively, so I basically modified my above Pseudocode.
 The only differences is the new loopThroughFile "method" and a simple check in the printStuff "method" to see if it's the 50th line.

 //Simple PseudoCode class example of reading a file, and printing in reverse order every 50 lines class exampleOne{

 main(){

 File file = new File(); // Create a file to use, assume it has all the input

 //Get the files data

 loopThroughFile(the file data); //Call a method to loop through the file data, and printing the lines correctly.

 //Other code here

-  }
+}//End of Main

 lineCount = 1; // The current amount of lines, starting at 0.

 void loopThroughFile(the file data){

 while(the file data has next line){

 printStuff(the file data);
-		  lineCount = 1; // Reset the count to 1, and restart the recursive method }
+lineCount = 1; // Reset the count to 1, and restart the recursive method

-  }
+}//endwhile

+}// End of loopThroughFile

 void printStuff(the file data){

 if(there is not a next line) return; // Exit if it reaches the end of the file, return, thus printing the rest of the data in reverse order!

 if(lineCount equals 50){
-		  return; // Exit the printStuff, printing all the data }
+return; // Exit the printStuff, printing all the data

+} //endif

 nextLine = (next line of the file data);
 printStuff(rest of the file data);

 print(nextLine);

-  }
+}//End of printStuff

 Final Comments: I am not sure if it's the best way, but it seemed to be the best way from what I know.
 Hope this answer is acceptable.